Simplify your stack and build anything. Or everything.

 In addition to the setup covered above, here are other best practices to follow:

-Providing an enable / disable option:
+Providing an enable / disable option

 For a better user experience, provide a way to disable the plugin without uninstalling it.
-This is especially important if your plugin adds additional webpack aliases, this will allow you to still let the webpack run to prevent errors.

-Include tests in your GitHub CI workflow:
+Include tests in your GitHub CI workflow

 If you've configured tests for your package, integrate them into your workflow to run the tests each time you commit to the plugin repository.
 Learn more about how to configure tests into your GitHub CI workflow.

-Publish your finished plugin to NPM:
+Publish your finished plugin to NPM

 The best way to share and allow others to use your plugin once it is complete is to publish an NPM package.
 This process is straightforward and well documented, find out more about creating and publishing a NPM package here.

-Add payload-plugin topic tag:
+Add payload-plugin topic tag

 Apply the tag payload-plugin to your GitHub repository.
-This will boost the visibility of your plugin and ensure it gets listed with existing payload plugins.
+This will boost the visibility of your plugin and ensure it gets listed with existing Payload plugins.

-Use Semantic Versioning (SemVer):
+Use Semantic Versioning (SemVer)

 Next